anatman-org/prime/stages.md

 the smell of the Sop -- damp, mushrooms -- pouring in

-it is Sixday
-no class today

-    but the Sop always
+    the Sop always
     bustles and jostles

-if there had been class
-i would have gladly lost the credits

-to sleep in
-                          something is happening, opening
+    it is entropy
+    it makes everything it touches chaos